splunk/addonfactory-ucc-generator/docs/entity/components.md

 See the underlying `@splunk/react-ui` component: [`File`](https://splunkui.splunk.com/Packages/react-ui/File).

-It supports files that can be opened in text mode or with a text editor, which are files with extensions such as txt, json, xml, yaml, pem, key, crt, etc.
+By default it supports files that can be opened in text mode or with a text editor, which are files with extensions such as txt, json, xml, yaml, pem, key, crt, etc.

 It only sends file content to the server by reading it using the [readAsArrayBuffer](https://developer.mozilla.org/en-US/docs/Web/API/FileReader/readAsArrayBuffer) method of the FileReader class, and then decoding it into **UTF-8** format, using the [decode](https://developer.mozilla.org/en-US/docs/Web/API/TextDecoder/decode) method of the TextDecoder class.

+If `options` property contains useBase64Encoding is set up as true, then readAsArrayBuffer method is replaced with [readAsDataURL](https://developer.mozilla.org/en-US/docs/Web/API/FileReader/readAsDataURL) and proceeded correctly to pass only file content.
+With that approach any file is stored in **Base64** format.

 The file content can be validated using in-built validators such as [string](validators.md#string) and [regex](validators.md#regex), and a custom validator can also be implemented using a [custom hook](../custom_ui_extensions/custom_hook.md) and [saveValidator](../advanced/save_validator.md).